-The Council is the governing body of the University and its powers are set out in the Curtin University of Technology Act 1966 (WA).
+The Council is the governing body of the University and its powers are set out in the Curtin University Act 1966 (WA).
 It has “the management and control of the property and affairs of the University and may do all such acts and things as it may think best calculated to promote the interests of the University”.

 The Academic Board is also a committee of Council and forms part of the overall governance framework of the University.
 The Academic Board is responsible to Council for helping to ensure the academic quality and integrity of the University’s operations as an academic institution.
 The Academic Board is also assisted in the performance of its responsibilities by a number of sub-committees.